felixbur/nkululeko/paper/paper.md

 # How does it work?

-`nkululeko` is a command line tool written in Python, best used in conjunction with the Visual Studio code editor (but can be run stand-alone).
+`nkululeko` is a command line tool written in Python, best used in conjunction with the Visual Studio Code editor (but can be run stand-alone).
 To use it, a text editor is needed to edit the experiment configuration.
 You would then run `nkululeko` like this:

 ```bash
 $ nkululeko.explore --config conf.ini